Why Your Bissell Vacuum Isn’t Suctioning – Troubleshooting And Repair

 • Turn the vacuum off, and remove the canister.

 • Separate the circular filters and check if there is any debris stuck inside.
-Then proceed to the pre-motor, post-motor, and built-in filter.
-Detach them from the machine.
+Then remove the pre-motor, post-motor, and built-in filter.

 • Use your finger or a soft brush to remove dust, debris and stones.